jjhny2a/LFTP4WIN-CORE/README.md

 [Return to the Contents menu](#contents)

 `LFTP4WIN-CORE` is a solution to the problem of using `lftp` in an easy and user friendly way on Windows whilst achieving maximum performance.
 This is achieved using WinSCP, ConEmu, Cygwin and bash/Windows scripting.
-This is template deployed by the [LFTP4WIN installer and applied over a specially configured Cygwin portable installation.
-It can be installed and run and non admin user.
+This is template deployed by the [LFTP4WIN](https://github.com/userdocs/LFTP4WIN) installer and applied over a configured Cygwin portable installation with a specially configured environment.
+It can be installed and run as a local user with no elevated privileges required.

-To help understand the project here is a basic diagram of the work flow and how the components interact.
+To help understand the project as a whole, here is a basic diagram of the work flow and how the components interact.

 ![diagram](help/docs/readme-images/diagram.jpg)

-A special set of bash scripted functions are used to translate WinSCP session variables into bash variables that can then be passed to our Cygwin applications via our bash shell.
-By combining WinSCP extension features with bash scripting we are able to create a basic gui experience for using lftp on Windows as well as interface with other applications like openssh.
+A special set of bash functions are used to translate WinSCP session variables into bash shell environment variables that can then be used by our Cygwin applications.
+By combining WinSCP extension features with bash scripting we are able to create a basic GUI experience for using lftp on Windows as well as interface with other applications like OpenSSH.

 When all the parts are combined the solution becomes a powerful administrative toolbox for managing remote servers and providing access to Linux tools locally while being 100% portable and self contained.

-No admin privileges required, simple to use and with a huge potential to extend functionality even further or configured as a template for custom deployment.
+No admin privileges required, simple to use and with a huge potential to extend functionality even further.

 One login to rule them all!